Towards Logarithmic GLSM: The r-spin case: Logarithmic fields

-An automorphism of a log $r$-spin field can be defined similarly as in Section \ref{sss:finite-auto} by taking into account the automorphisms on the target $\cP$ induced by the automorphisms of the curve.
+An automorphism of an $r$-spin curve with a log field can be defined similarly as in Section \ref{sss:finite-auto} by taking into account the automorphisms on the target $\cP$ induced by the automorphisms of the curve.